 On successful completion of the theory and practical requirements for each module you will be awarded a Module Certificate and when all four modules are complete, you will be awarded the Growsafe Advanced certificate, with an endorsement for the sector you work in.
-Depending on your trainer, you may also have achieved relevant unit standards such as: 15189, 21558, 21560, 21565.
+Depending on your trainer, you may also have achieved relevant unit standards, such as 15189, 21558, 21560, 21565.

 The Growsafe Standard (or Introductory) certificate is a prerequisite for this course.
 The Growsafe Theory certificate is also acceptable.
 It is also expected that candidates will have at least one year's experience managing pests in the specific sector they are seeking certification prior to commencing the course.

-Expiry of Certificate and renewal
+Expiry of certificate and renewal

 A Growsafe Advanced Certificate is valid for 5 years, at which time it must be renewed.
 This is because laws, technology and best practice are constantly changing.
 While you can read and hear about these changes yourself, your customers and the regulators require evidence that you are up-to-date.
-Renewal of your certificate must be done within 6 months of expiry of your certificate.
+Renewal of your certificate must be done within 6 months of expiry.
 Your Certified Handler certificate can be renewed at the same time (if required).
 In order to renew the certificate, an individual must undertake both theory and practical assessments.

-- Either participate in an ongoing programme of industry training (recorded through the Progressive Recertification scheme), or
+- Either participate in an ongoing programme of industry training (recorded through the progressive recertification scheme), or

 - Attend a Growsafe recognised renewal course and complete a written assessment

 - Either undergo a one-off site visit by a Growsafe Advanced accredited trainer, or

 - Undergo a site visit as part of a quality assurance programme such as GAP or SWINZ.